margdoc/PlatformServer/README.md

 ```
 uvicorn main:app
 ```
 to run server.
-It will be running on localhost on port 8000.
-To see swagger, go to "/docs".
+It will be running on localhost on port `8000`.
+To see api documentation go to `/docs`.

 ## Requirements